DengKaiCQ/VGGT-Long/README.md

 `[TO BE DONE]` We are working on a feature, that is, using sparse points instead of dense points for chunk align.
 This way, we can achieve a way more faster alignment speed and skip DISK I/O when chunk aligning.

+`[12 Dec 2025]` 1.We refactored the original architecture to support arbitrary foundation models, including VGGT, PI3, and MapAnything.
+Thanks to a more modular design, the system can be easily extended to additional foundation models in the future.
+2.Leveraging MapAnything’s multimodal inputs and its ability to predict absolute scale, we achieved the good performance when integrating MapAnything into our framework.But need to use $\text{SE}(3)$ alignment.

 `[05 Nov 2025]` We have uploaded the input images captured by a mobile phone in the demo on Google Drive, as we have noticed that such complex large-scale scenes seem to be quite rare on other public datasets if you need them for your own demo.
 See part "Self-Collected Dataset Used in Demo Video" in `README.md`.

 `[08 Oct 2025]` 1.
 We have updated the $\text{SE}(3)$ alignment, which you can enable in the `config.yaml` file.
 Recent developments in 3D models like [MapAnything](https://arxiv.org/abs/2509.13414) now support metric scale.
 Under such metric scale, using 6-DoF $\text{SE}(3)$ alignment will be more stable than 7-DoF $\text{SIM}(3)$ alignment.
 If you are using such models, we provide a code reference for $\text{SE}(3)$ alignment.
 2. We have fixed a bug in the `vectorized_reservoir_sampling` function in `loop_utils/sim3utils.py`.
 Special thanks to [@Horace89](https://github.com/Horace89) for the assistance!